UNT offers the most affordable research university education in the state, according to the Texas Higher Education Coordinating Board.

 General Academic Scholarships

-Additional academic scholarships are available through the General Academic Scholarship Application.
+Additional academic scholarships are available through the General Scholarship Application.
 You must be a fully admitted transfer student with a minimum 3.25 cumulative GPA at the end of the most recent fall semester.
-The application deadline is March 1.
+The application deadline is June 15.

 There are many department-sponsored scholarships available.
 Departments administer their own scholarship processes for donor-funded scholarships.
 Check with your academic department for details.